walterhiggins/WMPJS/book-outline.md

       }
     }

 In the inner-most loop we use a different looping variable to the outer-most loop.
 The outer-most loop uses the *i* variable as an index and counter while the inner-most loop uses the *j* variable.
 This is very important.
 When you have nested loops you must be very careful not to reuse the outermost loop's index variable in the innermost loop.
-This is a very common mistake and one which I made myself while writing this code.
+This is a very common mistake - one which I myself made while writing this code.

 It's possible to have any number of nested loops but if you find yourself writing a function which has many nested loops you should consider refactoring the function so it is easier to read and understand.

 ### Summary
-In this chapter we walked through step by step the process of adding protection to our server.
+In this chapter we walked through, step by step, the process of adding protection to our server.
 You can see from the amount of code and number of files we used that protecting servers is no easy task!
 However if you tackle the problem by breaking it down into smaller problems and solving each of these in turn, it becomes easier.
 Programming is an iterative process - we write some code, test it, make changes as we go, and gradually improve the code adding new features piece by piece until it does what we want.
 Throughout this chapter we revisited code we had written earlier, making gradual improvements and additions each time.
 This is how programming is typically done.
 Even the best programmers in the world don't arrive at a perfect solution first time!

 While not a comprehensive protection plugin, the code we created in this chapter provides a good basis for a more fully-functional protected server plugin.
 There are a couple of outstanding features we'd need to address to make this plugin better, like what should happen to plots once they're abandoned?
 Right now there's no way for a player to tell if a plot which has buildings has been abandoned or not.
 Ideally there should be a sign put in place 'This plot is available' when plots have been abandoned.
 That's just one of many possible improvements, I'm sure you can think of more!